BoostedJ/AdventOfCode/README.md

 -

 ### Day2
-- Unfortunately, shortly after starting Star2 I became sick, but as to not fall too far behind and lose hope, I've decided to continue trying from here, although it is Day 3 as of writing this.
+- Unfortunately, shortly after starting Day1, Star2 I became sick, but as to not fall too far behind and lose hope, I've decided to continue trying from here, although it is Day 3 as of writing this.
 - My approach to Star1 was pretty simple, I noticed that each line of my input represents a game, and each set in the game is divided by a semicolon, each color/number pair divided by a comma.
 - Combining this knowledge, I used a series of .strip() and .split() to break each pair into their own values (num, and color).
 - I then set up the valid pairs as a dictionary and compared the value of the key in the valid dictionary to the value num (which holds the number of cubes pulled from the respective color)
+- Star2 was easy enough; I simply reused my program and changed some lines to, rather than compare numbers, multiply the largest value representing a color in a game and then add the new value to a total
+- Very excited to have completed my first full advent of code day!

 ### Day3
 -